jjmartegarcia/machinelearning/README.md

 If you would like to add additional resources, please feel free to submit a pull request.

 Some guidelines to keep in mind:
-- Demonstrate the functionality of a specific machine learning algorithm
+- Choose a specific machine learning algorithm and demonstrate its functionality
-- Shows the use for a particular business application or topic
+- Apply the algorithm to a relevant business application or topic
-- Use the same format with lots of comments and explanations
-- Use open datasets available for data analysis purposes
+- Use open datasets for data analysis, citing the sources
-- Mention all references used
-- Include publicly available or self-made tutorials about the learning algorithm
+- Include references and tutorials on the algorithm
-- Language used is English
+- Present the excercise in English, using clear and concise language

 ## Feedback